gear-foundation/vara-wiki/docs/bridge/architecture.md

 - **Ethereum→Vara Protocol relayer**: Tracks `sync committee` changes and the blocks they sign on Ethereum.
 It then updates the `checkpoint-light-client` state on Vara.

 - **Ethereum→Vara Token relayer** and **Vara→Ethereum Token relayer**: Monitor events from `bridging-payment` services and handle cross-chain actions to ensure messages are delivered correctly.

-For transfers from Ethereum to the Vara Network, there is also a lazy Ethereum light client:

-- **Checkpoint-Light-Client**: A lazy Ethereum light client that keeps track of the `sync committee` validator set and confirms block headers using it.

 ## Proof Generation and Verification
 The Ethereum smart contracts handle messages and their proofs originating from Vara Network.
 On Vara, each message is kept in a binary Merkle trie.
 The Merkle root of this trie—a concise, verifiable representation of all messages—is recorded in the `pallet-gear-eth-bridge` storage.
 This setup guarantees that messages can be thoroughly verified when they reach Ethereum.
 The `Prover` component generates a zero-knowledge proof (ZK proof) indicating that a given Merkle trie root is stored in the pallet’s storage at a particular finalized block.
 This proof is then sent to Ethereum.